Michael E. Mamp, Ph.D.

 Baton Rouge, LA 70803

-As a fashion historian, Dr. Mamp uses historical methods and curatorial practice to unravel the hidden histories of American fashion and textiles of the twentieth century.
-His design scholarship explores his textile arts interest using traditional techniques and digital technologies.
-In 2018 Dr. Mamp's research was recognized when he was inducted as a member of the Scholar's Round-table of the Costume Society of America; in 2021, he was awarded a paper of distinction in the historic track by the International Textile and Apparel Association.
-His work has been published widely in leading journals such as Dress: The Journal of the Costume Society of America and the Journal of Modern Craft.
-He has been quoted frequently as a fashion expert by media outlets such as The New York Post, Huffington Post, Forbes, and Bloomberg News Radio.
-Dr. Mamp currently serves as Associate Editor of Critical Studies in Fashion and Beauty.
+As a fashion historian, curator, and educator, I engage with material culture to unravel the complex histories and meanings of fashion as a product and cultural symbol.
+In 2018, I was inducted as a member of the Scholars' Round Table of the Costume Society of America; in 2021, I was awarded a paper of distinction in the historic track by the International Textile and Apparel Association.
+My research has been published in journals such as Dress: The Journal of the Costume Society of America and the Journal of Modern Craft.
+The press has frequently quoted me as a fashion expert in outlets such as The New York Post, Huffington Post, Forbes, and Bloomberg News Radio.
+My work has led to speaking engagements at the Cincinnati Art Museum, the Phoenix Art Museum, Cornell University, Buffalo State University, Parsons the New School of Design, the LSU Museum of Art, and the Caramoor Center for Music and the Arts.
+As steward of the LSU Textile & Costume Museum, I oversee a collection of approximately 7,000 artifacts and curate exhibitions presented to the public on a biannual basis.

-Dr. Mamp teaches courses including Queer Fashion, History of Fashion, and Design Foundations.
-He has led domestic and international study tours to Chicago, New York, and Paris.
-In 2019 he was recognized with the International Textile and Apparel Association Excellence in Teaching Award; in 2020, he was his institution's winner of the Mid-American Conference's Outstanding Faculty Award for Student Success.
-His student-centered approach to higher education has led to the development and delivery of courses in various formats, including face-to-face, hybrid, hyflex, online asynchronous, and online synchronous.
+I teach courses including Queer Fashion, History of Fashion, History of Textiles, and Fashion Curation & Exhibition.
+I have led domestic and international study tours to Chicago, New York, Las Vegas, and Paris.
+In 2019, I was recognized with the International Textile and Apparel Association Excellence in Teaching Award; in 2020, I was the winner of the Mid-American Conference's Outstanding Faculty Award for Student Success.
+My student-centered approach to instruction has led to the development and delivery of courses in various formats, including face-to-face, hybrid, hyflex, online asynchronous, and online synchronous.
+My belief in the transformational and life-affirming power of higher education drives me to provide the best learning experience possible for my students.

-Before pursuing a career in academia, Dr. Mamp worked in the fashion industry for fourteen years in various store operations and visual merchandising roles for brands such as Bloomingdale's, Saks Fifth Avenue, and Lane Bryant.
+Before pursuing a career in academia, I worked in the fashion industry for fourteen years in various store operations and visual merchandising roles for brands such as Bloomingdale's, Saks Fifth Avenue, and Lane Bryant.

 Select Honors and Awards